 The identity from the HTTP request is mapped to an LDAP account for use in authorization decisions, so the mechanisms are known as authorization mechanisms.
-Their configuration is described in Configure HTTP Authorization.
+Their configuration is described in "Configure HTTP Authorization" in the Configuration Guide.
 The following authorization mechanisms are available: